Add YOUR Family To This Page

 Ledyard is a town located in Cayuga County, New York.
 It is a small rural town with a population of around 1,900 people (as of the 2010 census).
 The town is named after Benjamin Ledyard, a colonial settler who arrived in the area in the late 18th century.
 Ledyard is known for its scenic countryside, including farmlands, hills, and valleys.

-There is MUCH more to discover about Ledyard, New York, USA.
-Read on!
+Explore even more about Ledyard, New York, USA.
+Keep reading!

 Ledyard Nostalgia: Vintage Photos, Ads, and Postcards